 A student shall not be released from school at times other than regular dismissal hours except with an administrator's permission.
 No student is allowed to leave the school campus without prior contact by the parent to school officials.
 Any student leaving the campus must have a parent call the school BEFORE signing out at the office or be considered truant.
 Students will NOT be allowed to go home to get homework, textbooks, schoolwork, etc...
 Even in the event of an emergency, students must alert the office that they are leaving the campus.
 In the case of doctor's/dentist's appointments, or anything where prior knowledge exists by the parent or student, that he/she will be leaving the campus, a signed note by the parent or doctor/dentist is required.
 Any student choosing to leave the campus and not follow the above guidelines will be considered truant and subject to disciplinary action, regardless of any post correspondence by parent or guardian.

-students to school may not leave with that student to go home or to an appointment unless it is a brother or sister and is designated by the parent.
+Students may only leave with a parent or designated adult, students that ride with other students to school may not leave with that student to go home or to an appointment unless it is a brother or sister and is designated by the parent.